ctrl-team/lanshare/README.md

 files that you send are stored on a computer that you ran a node . command in a directory called ./images

+since its impossible to push empty folders on github, i added a placeholder image - you can delete it after you download this repo

 ### author
 JaZax
 twitter: @spaghw